bszonye/civ7-army-trix/README.md

 - exact unit health for damaged units

 ## quick pack and unpack
-the Add to Commander action skips unit selection when there's only one commander in range, and the current unit remains selected after packing. selecting a packed unit automatically starts the Leave Commander action, so you can pack and redeploy a unit in just two clicks.
+the Add to Commander and Leave Commander actions leave the unit selected after packing or unpacking.
+Add to Commander skips unit selection when there's only one commander in range, and the Leave Commander interface starts automatically after packing or selecting a unit, so you can pack and redeploy a unit in just two clicks.

 ## wake all
 the new Wake All action wakes up all units of the same type, canceling